Modeling Shells with TOSCA

 template_version defines the version number of the Shell.

-template_icon is the image that is displayed on the shell’s resources in CloudShell Portal.
+template_icon is the image that is displayed to the CloudShell administrator in CloudShell Portal’s Manage page.

 Add a custom attribute to the Shell

 In certain situations, we might want to extend the Shell by adding our own custom attributes.
 There are several common use cases for adding an attribute:

 - Saving administrative information, such as custom permission groups, categories and contact person.

 - Saving additional information about the device.
 This information can be loaded or used by the driver.

 An example of adding a custom attribute is already included in the shell-definition.yaml file: